 Early identification and intervention can mitigate the impact of risk factors (Guralnick, 1997, 1998; National Research Council, 2001; Thelin & Fussner, 2005).
 Therefore, it is important for speech-language pathologists to recognize these risk factors when identifying LLE and considering service delivery options.

-There are a number of protective factors that may buffer children and families from factors that place them at risk for later language and learning problems.
-These include:
+There are a number of protective factors that may buffer children and families from factors that place them at risk for later language and learning problems (Collison et al., 2016), including:

 Appropriate roles for SLPs include

 When further assessment is indicated on the basis of screening results, appropriate roles of the SLP include

 See ASHA’s Practice Portal pages on Spoken Language Disorders and Early Intervention.
 See also ASHA’s resources on interprofessional education/interprofessional practice [IPE/IPP], person- and family-centered care, and family-centered practice.

 As indicated in the ASHA Code of Ethics (ASHA, 2023), SLPs who serve this population should be specifically educated and appropriately trained to do so.
 They require knowledge of typical language development, the variability within typical development, and the normal variations in interactive styles associated with successful communication.
 It is essential that SLPs consider the influence of sociocultural factors on communicative interactions and language development.
 See ASHA’s Practice Portal page on Cultural Responsiveness.